jinghuazhao/DSA/README.md

 # DSA
 Data Structures and Algorithms

-The repository is pedagogical, and addition of outstanding library will be considered.
+The repository is pedagogical, and addition of outstanding libraries will be considered.

 ## References